 Were there weapons at headquarters available?

-When this all happened, President’s orders; all Police Stations were to lock or take out all the Kalashnikovs that the personal have, take it out, just batons.
+When this all happened, President’s orders; all Police Stations were to lock or take out all the Kalashnikovs that the personnel have, take it out, just batons.
 Now, I’m convinced that the leadership knew of what was being planned for the country, they knew and that’s why they did that.
 At the beginning we hated that but now I’m convinced they knew.
 So after all what happened, after the attack and them destroying us, the leadership kept telling us, just have patience, just have patience.

 OK, just go back to the police station, you’re surrounded, no weapons …